joemcgirr/joemcgirr.github.io/_pages/codetutorials.Rmd

   overlay_image: snowy.jpg

 feature_row:
-  - image_path: snailer.JPG
+  - image_path: coverage.png
-    alt: "placeholder image 1"
+    alt: "Variant Filtering and QC"
-    title: "Placeholder 1"
+    title: "Variant Filtering and QC"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    excerpt: "This is a pipeline to generate a filtered SNP .vcf file from raw .fastq files.
+The approach is designed for whole-genome low coverage sequences from many individuals (over one thousand Pacific herring samples)."
     url: /files/code_tutorials/Pacific_Herring_fastq_to_vcf.html
     btn_label: "Read More"
     btn_class: "btn--inverse"